-The MRZ or Machine-Readable-Zone is a set of alphanumeric strings that usually appear on the back of the ID document or passport .
+The MRZ code or Machine-Readable-Zone is a set of alphanumeric strings that usually appear on the back of the identity document or passport .

 The MRZ code, among the alphanumeric character strings, contains the following data :